-Invoking the extension sequences
+Executing extension sequences

 When an API is published, a file with its synapse configuration is created on the API Gateway.
 This synapse configuration has a set of handlers as shown in the following example:

-The handler by the name
+The handler, by the name

-APIManagerExtensionHandler triggers both global as well as per-API extension sequences.
+APIManagerExtensionHandler, triggers both global as well as per-API extension sequences.
 It reads the sequence names and determines what APIs must be invoked.
 By default, the extension handler is listed at last in the handler chain, and therefore is executed last.
 You can configure the API Gateway to execute extension handlers first.
-To do that, open
+To do that, open the

-<APIM_HOME>/repository/conf/api-manager.xml file, uncomment the
+<API-M_HOME>/repository/conf/api-manager.xml file, uncomment the

 <ExtensionHandlerPosition> section and provide the value